wrench-project/wrench/doc/wrench_101.md

 Particular "log categories" can be toggled on and off.
 Log category names are attached to `*.cpp` files in the WRENCH and SimGrid code.
 Using the `--help-log-categories` option shows the entire log category hierarchy.
-For instance, there is a log category that's called `wms` for the WMS, i.e., those logging messages in the `wrench:WMS` classm and a log category that's called `simple_wms` for logging message in the `wrench::SimpleWMS` class, which inherits from `wrench::WMS`.
+For instance, there is a log category that is called `wms` for the WMS, i.e., those logging messages in the `wrench:WMS` class and a log category that is called `simple_wms` for logging message in the `wrench::SimpleWMS` class, which inherits from `wrench::WMS`.
 These messages are thus logging output produced by the WMS in the simple example.
-They can be enabled while other message as disabled as follows:
+They can be enabled while other messages are disabled as follows:

 ```
 ./wrench-simple-example-cloud   platform_files/cloud_hosts.xml workflow_files/genome.dax --log=root.threshold:critical --log=simple_wms.threshold=debug --log=wms.threshold=debug
 ```

 Use the `--help-logs` option displays information on the way SimGrid logging works.
-See the
-[full SimGrid logging documentation](http://simgrid.gforge.inria.fr/simgrid/latest/doc/outcomes_logs.html) for all details.
+See the [full SimGrid logging documentation](http://simgrid.gforge.inria.fr/simgrid/latest/doc/outcomes_logs.html) for all details.

 # Analyzing Simulation Output #   {#wrench-101-simulation-output}

 Once the `wrench::Simulation::launch()` method has returned, it is possible to process time-stamped traces to analyze simulation output.
-The `wrench::Simulation` class has an `getOutput()` method, which returns an instance of `wrench::SimulationOutput`.
+The `wrench::Simulation::getOutput()` method returns an instance of `wrench::SimulationOutput`.
 This object has a templated `wrench::SimulationOutput::getTrace()` method to retrieve traces for various information types.
 For instance, the call
 ```
 simulation.getOutput().getTrace<wrench::SimulationTimestampTaskCompletion>()
 ```